37 Different Types of Lizards in California

 In addition, they are primarily nocturnal but will come out to feed during the day, especially if they feel threatened.

 In the evening, they search for bugs with their long tongues.
-As well as drink dew or even harvest water droplets from the leaves of plants.
+They can also drink dew or harvest water droplets from the leaves of plants.

 Also, Mediterranean House Geckos shed their skin on average once every two weeks.